ParentingForLifelongHealth/parenttext-mexico/README.md

 ### Setup

+1. Clone or fork the repo to a local folder
 1. Install Python >= 3.6
 1. Create a Python virtual environment `python -m venv .venv`
 1. Activate the environment `source .venv/bin/activate`